oci-hpc/oci-hpc-runbook-StarCCM/README.md

 <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/CentOSSeetings.jpg" height="150">

 # Running the Application
-Running Ansys Electronic Desktop is pretty straightforward:
+Running Star-CCM+ is pretty straightforward:
 You can either start the GUI if you have a VNC session started with
 ```
-/mnt/share/install/AnsysEM/AnsysEM19.4/Linux64/ansysedt
+/mnt/share/install/...
 ```

-If you do not, you can run Ansys EDT in batch mode:
+Running in batch mode is done this way:
 Copy the `/mnt/share/install/AnsysEM/AnsysEM19.4/Linux64/Examples/HFSS/RF\ Microwave/Tee.*` to `/mnt/share/work`

 Edit the folowing command with your own IP's for the nodes.
 (In this case: 10.0.3.3 and 10.0.3.4)